 In order to reduce the credit risk, the Company is using insurance coverage from Export Development Canada ("EDC") on certain accounts receivable from its customers.
 The insurance program provides under certain terms and conditions an insurance coverage amount of up to 90% of unpaid accounts.
-As at June 30, 2015, the amount of the insurance coverage from EDC represents approximately nil% of the accounts receivable (5% as at June 30, 2014).
-Due to the reduction of International drilling demands, the Company does not meet the EDC requirements.
-Consequently, the insurance coverage ceased as of May 1, 2014.
-Considering the paid premiums and claims made over the past years, the Company has evaluated that this change will have little impact on its financial results.
+As at June 30, 2016, the amount of the insurance coverage from EDC represents 7% of the accounts receivable (nil% as at June 30, 2015).